simov/grant/example/dynamic/README.md

 To start the OAuth flow for Facebook and dynamically override the `state` parameter via `POST` request navigate to `http://dummy.com:3000/connect_facebook_post`

-Alternatively to start the OAuth flow for Facebook and dynamically override the `state` parameter via `GET` request navigate to `http://dummy.com:3000/connect_facebook_get`
+To start the OAuth flow for Facebook and dynamically override the `state` parameter via `GET` request navigate to `http://dummy.com:3000/connect_facebook_get`

+Alternatively navigate to `http://dummy.com:3000/form` to choose `state` and `scope` to request